lexa7979/ceph-timetable/src/Resources/contao/models/README.md

-Models are helper classes than are used to access the database.
+Models are helper classes that are used to access the database.

-The base class "Model" implements a lot of properties and methods:
+The interface "Model" implements a lot of properties and methods:

 /**
  * - Values of every field of the given table $strTable ($id, $pid, $sorting, ...):